On completeness and dynamics of compact Brinkmann spacetimes: Brinkmann Geometry

 \subsubsection{A Brinkmann spacetime structure on $M^*$}

-\begin{fact} There is a natural $O(n-1)$-invariant Lorentzian metric $g^*$ on $M^*$ for which $(M^*, g^*, V^*)$ is a Brinkmann spacetime. \end{fact} We can define a $O(n-1)$-invariant Lorentzian metric on $M^*$ in the following way: let $h_0$ be the positive definite inner product on $\mathfrak{o}(n-1)$ given by the Killing form.
-And set for $X, Y \in T_r M^*$:
+In this paragraph, we will prove the following proposition: \begin{proposition} There is a natural $\O(n-1)$-invariant Lorentzian metric $g^*$ on $M^*$ for which $(M^*, g^*, V^*)$ is a Brinkmann spacetime. \end{proposition} We can define a $\O(n-1)$-invariant Lorentzian metric on $M^*$ in the following way: let $h_0$ be the positive definite inner product on $\mathfrak{o}(n-1)$ given by the Killing form.
+And set for $X^*, Y^* \in T_r M^*$:

 So